LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Introduction

 To overcome the limitations above, we propose an LLM-empowered MARL framework that conceptualizes the MAC protocol emergence for UDTS as a dynamic multi-follower Stackelberg game (MFSG).
 This game is instantiated through LLM-empowered agents, where the BS serves as the leader agent and broadcasts a macroscopic scheduling intent as downlink control messages (DCMs).
 The UEs, acting as followers, interpret this intent in the context of their local observations and articulate their best responses as uplink control messages (UCMs).
 Crucially, we reformulate the MARL paradigm by endowing both the BS and UEs with language-oriented policy models that naturally handle variable-length input and output sequences while retaining the exploratory capabilities of DRL.
 We employ proximal policy optimization (PPO) to facilitate a continuous, feedback-driven alignment of the agents' policies with evolving network dynamics.
 This synergistic design overcomes the architectural rigidity of conventional MARL and mitigates the data dependency of LLMs.
 We also incorporate a protocol action grammar (PAG) to guarantee reliability and efficiency by enforcing domain-specific constraints on agent decisions.
 To this end, we theoretically analyze the convergence of an equilibrium within this learning framework.
 We summarize the key differences between our algorithm and highly related literature in Table \ref{tab: summary}.

 Our key contributions are threefold, as follows. \begin{itemize} \item We establish a dynamic MFSG formulation for MAC protocol emergence in the UDTS scenario, explicitly capturing the inherently hierarchical interactions between BS and a dynamically varying number of UEs.
 As a pioneering effort, this game-theoretic model fundamentally differs from existing paradigms \cite{MP-0, MP-maddpg} by formulating asymmetric leader-follower relationships. \item We propose a novel LLM-empowered MARL framework that fundamentally reconciles the powerful generalization capabilities of LLMs with the exploratory learning essential for protocol discovery, driven by PPO.
 The concerted effort makes our design uniquely capable of adapting to a dynamic network without retraining.
-It also incorporates a PAG mechanism to further enhance efficiency and reliability. \item We provide a theoretical analysis of our framework, including the guaranteed existence of a Stackelberg equilibrium (SE) in the dynamic game, and the local convergence of our learning algorithm to this equilibrium.
+It also incorporates a PAG mechanism to further enhance efficiency and reliability. \item We provide a theoretical analysis of our framework, establishing not only the guaranteed existence and local convergence of a Stackelberg equilibrium (SE) in the dynamic game, but also the robustness against information disparities.
 Extensive simulations have validated the superiority and robustness of our proposed algorithm. \end{itemize}

 This paper is structured as follows.
 Section II details the related works.
 Section III presents the system model and formulates the problem.
 Section IV details the LLM-based decision maker and its PPO training.
 Section V evaluates performance via simulations, and the main conclusion is drawn in Section VI.